 Skating has been a pastime for over 3,000 years, according to the University of Oxford.
-Originally, skates were sharpened, flattened bone strapped to the bottom of the foot, used to glide on top of the ice.
+Originally skates were made of sharpened and flattened bone, strapped to the bottom of the foot, and were used to glide on top of the ice.
 True skating came about when a steel blade with sharpened edges was used and the skates cut into the ice instead of gliding on top of it.
 Adding edges to ice skates was invented by the Dutch in the 13th or 14th century and were made of steel, the sharpened edges on the bottom helped with more precise movement.
 The construction of modern ice skates has stayed largely the same since then.

 The artwork above is my remastered creation of an old Victorian PD image from the 1860s.

 This artwork is for sale in my gallery as:

 Wall Art, Home Décor, Puzzle, Beach Items, Tote Bags, Greeting Card/Stationery, Phone Case, Coffee Mug, Face Mask and Apparel.

 The image is adjustable, use all of it or just part of it.

 Click on the image above for more information.